 In order to qualify for this ETF offer, you must be switching from a postpaid plan on a contract with another carrier and port your current numbers to T-Mobile.
 You would need to trade-in a mobile phone or tablet and purchase a new device with T-Mobile on a qualifying postpaid Simple Choice plan (you would not be able to sign up for a T-Mobile prepaid or Simple Choice Family Plan with no credit check).
 All lines must be activated in the same T-Mobile market with the same billing address.

 Yes.
-We will cover up to five total lines, which can be a combination of tablets and mobile phones.
-For tablets, we will cover your ETF up to $350 per mobile Internet line when you trade-in your tablet and purchase a new device with T-Mobile on a qualifying postpaid Simple Choice plan.
+For the device payment plan, as long as that tablet was financed on a device payment plan that is in good standing, it is eligible for trade-in and reimbursement.
+For ETFs, we will cover your ETF up to $350 per mobile Internet line when you trade-in your tablet.
+For both offers, you must purchase a new device with T-Mobile on a qualifying postpaid Simple Choice plan.

 This reimbursement amount aligns to the highest ETF rates currently charged by the major carriers.
 Smartphone lines are typically assessed higher ETFs than feature phones, around $350 vs. $200.